knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 When it comes to computer files, they aren't actual objects which we can hold and say "this is a JPG image file" or "this one's a simple text file".
 Calling some file "image1" doesn't make it an image, because maybe it's a text file where we describe some image in text.

 So, rule number one is that you must always specify the file type.
 How?
 By adding a filename extension.
-Foe example, "image1.png", or "image1.jpg", or "image1.txt".
+For example, "image1.png", or "image1.jpg", or "image1.txt".

 > Note: Most people use applications which automatically do this for them.
 For example, when we write and save a Microsoft Word file, clearly it get's saved as a "doc" file.
 When you work with images in Adobe Photoshop, they will never suggest ".txt" as a potential filename extension.
-But we will see in the next series of articles how programmers use a tool where they must specify the file type themselves.

 The second thing to realize is that in your Physics folder, you will not have two sheets of paper, both named "Quiz 1".
 That would be confusing.
 But if you had a notebook that's labeled "Quiz 1" and a loose sheet of paper labeled "Quiz 1", then there is some distinction and you can distinguish them.
 Furthermore, you can have a paper labeled "Quiz 1" in the Physics folder, and one in the History folder, and that is okay as well, as long as you don't mix the contents up.